 But once boarding is complete they have unlimited legroom for the duration of the flight – although seat 1A has an exit door bulge impeding that legroom.

-So if you want truly unlimited legroom, seats 1B or 1C are for you.
+So if you want truly unlimited legroom after boarding ends, seats 1B or 1C are for you.

 Flight and Service

-Ryanair really earned their reputation for poor customer service on this flight!
+Ryanair really earned their reputation for poor customer service on our Berlin to Sofia flight!

 A drink was offered as were paid snacks.

-Being in row 1, we were served first.
+Being in the first row, we were served first.

 Lisa didn’t realize there were snacks on offer until we were already served and the flight attendant had moved on.